obiefy/sudanese-oss/README.md

-# Open Source Software from Sudan.
+# 🇸🇩 Open Source Software from Sudan
 This repo aims to collect OSS made in Sudan or by Sudanese.
 Please feel free to submit a PR with your OSS (Package, App ...etc.), or OSS from someone you know.